nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 #Pixel area times the probability
 prob = pixel_area * skymap['PROBDENSITY']

-#Cummulative sum of probability
+#Cumulative sum of probability
 cumprob = np.cumsum(prob)

-#Pixels for which cummulative is 0.9
+#Pixels for which cumulative is 0.9
 i = cumprob.searchsorted(0.9)

 #Sum of the areas of the pixels up to that one